After 16 years, backup spelling bee pronouncer gets his shot

 Rebekah got some of the loudest cheers in the preliminary rounds, mostly from a crew of fellow veteran spellers.

 Rebekah had never gotten past the second round of onstage spelling, known as Round 3, because a written test constitutes the first round.
-But she spelled "yarrow" correctly and achieved her goal for the week.

-"I just have a really nice sense of accomplishment," she said.
-"I was really nervous and dreading it all week."
+But she spelled "yarrow" correctly and achieved her goal for the week, adding, "I was really nervous and dreading it all week."

-Rebekah could return to the bee for a fifth time next year — if she's able to hold off her younger brother, who came on strong in this year's regional bee.

 UNUSUAL REPRIEVE